Deck Review: Gourmet Tarot

 The art style is slightly cartoony and really eye-catching – it reminds me of graphic novels, which makes sense as it *looks* to me (from their Facebook page) like the artist draws a lot of Animesque-type figures.
 This gives the whole deck a friendly, cheerful kind of vibe.
 I think it would be great for reading for strangers (especially at a food-based event) as it’s very warm and approachable.
 And here’s the bonus card, as promised – a Fortune Cookie!
 Normally I’m not the biggest fan of bonus cards, as I think the Tarot is designed to be a complete, holistic system and is therefore pretty perfect as is, but even my traditionalist old heart finds this one pretty endearing.

-I love The Magician as a stew, taking relatively plain ingredients and turning them into something delicious via the power of culinary alchemy.
+I love The Magician as a stew, taking relatively plain, simple ingredients and turning them into something delicious via the power of culinary alchemy.
 The chef being present in this drawing (which is rare for the deck, normally human figures are absent) reminds us that this isn’t ‘magic’ though – rather it’s the chef’s skills and hard work – even if he makes it look effortless.

 When I first saw The Hierophant card I was like: wtf does The Hierophant have to do with lasagne? until I read the guidebook: “The Hierophant is depicted by a comforting and classic dish of lasagne, symbolising the importance of tradition, structure, and the passing down of knowledge through layers of generations“.
 Clever!
+It makes total sense – what’s more Hierophant than grandma’s lasagne recipe, passed down with love (and strict instructions not to mess with it)?

-The 8 of Pentacles is represented by momos (incidentally, one of my favourite foods 😋), as these delicious little dumplings require a lot of skill and attention to detail to create (have made some from scratch, can confirm!)
-I love the Ten of Pents as caviar, as this is such a classic ‘old money’ type food.
-And the King of Pents is a charcuterie board “overflowing with an assortment of cured meats, cheeses, fruits, and nuts, showing the King’s prosperity and success“.
+The Eight of Pentacles is represented by momos (incidentally, one of my favourite foods 😋), as these delicious little dumplings require a lot of skill and attention to detail to create (have made some from scratch, can confirm!)
+It’s the perfect pairing for a card all about dedication, craft, and quiet perseverance.
+Each one is a tiny act of care, shaped by patience and practice.

 I really like the traditional flaming baton from the Ace of Wands re-imagined as a firey kebab, and the Five of Wands as a free-for-all fondue party.
 The LWB explains, “[the] fondue pot [is] surrounded by various foods on sticks, symbolising the chaotic and competitive nature of trying to dip and enjoy the fondue“.
-Then for the Nine of Wands we have a handful of soggy french fries making their last stand.
+It’s a light-hearted but surprisingly accurate take – everyone jostling for position, things getting messy, tensions bubbling just beneath the surface.
+It’s playful, but there’s definitely that Wandsy heat.

 The Ace of Swords is depicted by a single olive pierced by a sharp metal skewer.
 Associated with the goddess Athena, as well as the patron of human culture, Aristaeus, Greek Mythology considered the olive to be a sacred symbol of wisdom.
 The guidebook explains that “an olive on a metal skewer symbolises the clarity and precision of thought required to achieve break-throughs“.

 I love the crossed knives and the competing jam and marmalade options for the Two of Swords.
-The King of Swords is shown here as shaved ice: “sometimes the king is [so] logical that he is viewed as being cold“.
+The symmetry of the knives evokes the traditional RWS imagery, while the sweet-but-subtle tension between spreads reminds us that even small decisions can feel surprisingly loaded.

 And finally here’s my favourite card from the Gourmet Tarot, Judgement.
 In fact, this card is a strong contender for ending up being one of my favourite Judgement cards of all time!
 It’s just so clever, and so multi-layered.
 Fire is often linked with the Judgement card – it represents the transformative power of the card’s awakening and rebirth themes, and it also symbolizes the energy and drive that are needed to make significant changes in one’s life.
 This maps so well on to the bread making process.
 Just as the proofing and baking process causes bread to rise, so our own personal ‘Judgement’ moments cause us to rise to the occasion.
 We prove ourselves when called to our destiny, just as loaves of bread prove before a warm stove.
 And our strength of character is forged in the fires of judgement, just as bread is turned to fluffy, crusty deliciousness in the flames of the oven!